MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 #### What are the pricing and licensing details for Power Virtual Agents capacity add-on?

--   List Price (USD): $0 per user/month
+-   **List Price (USD)**: $0 per user/month
--   Entitlements: Licensed by user, the Power Virtual Agents per user license is required for each user authoring bots.
+-   **Entitlements**: Licensed by user, the Power Virtual Agents per user license is required for each user authoring bots.
 It is recommended to acquire the tenant license (with the capacity add-on, if needed) and user licenses as part of a single transaction to simplify onboarding to Power Virtual Agents.

 #### How do Power Virtual Agents use rights that come with Microsoft 365 or Office 365 licenses compare with use rights for the full Power Virtual Agents licenses?